TossACoinTAC/Team-SAVE-MY-LINEAR-ALGEBRA/README.md

 ## **INSTRUCTION : Operations**
     1. WASD : Eight directions of uniform speed
     2. ↑↓←→ : Eight directions firing
-    3. LSHIFT : Run
+    3. LSHIFT : Dash
-    4. Q : Interact with the raffle machine / Trainer
+    4. Q : Interact with the raffle machine / NPCs
     5. E : Plant a bomb

 ## **INTRODUCTION**

 ### Introduction : Map
     1. MapTree：We use a binary tree to implement the map: random generation + iterative backtracking
-    2. After removing Enemies from each map, the remaining rooms will open
+    2. After removing all Enemies in a room, the doors to adjacent rooms will open
-    3. Room Type：CommonRoom + BossRoom + ShopRoom + TrainerRoom
+    3. Room Types：CommonRoom + BossRoom + ShopRoom + NPCRoom.
 ```mermaid
 graph TD;
   StartRoom-->|right|Layer1_1;